Politicization of science: Government politicization

+Poland

+Poland employs a distinctive system for conferring academic titles in which the President of the Republic of Poland officially awards the title of "profesor zwyczajny" (full professor) to candidates recommended by independent academic committees.
+Although this role is formally intended to be ceremonial and devoid of political influence, in practice it has become a locus for politicization.
+Under Polish law, the president’s decision is not subject to a strict statutory deadline, granting considerable discretionary power that can be—and critics argue is—exploited for political ends.

+For instance, the promotion of noted genocide researcher Michał Bilewicz was reportedly delayed by President Andrzej Duda, a move that critics interpreted as punitive towards scholars whose work challenges nationalist narratives.
+In a related development, Prof. Bilewicz later won a court case against President Duda over the delay in his promotion.
+Other cases have raised similar concerns that the conferral process, rather than being a neutral recognition of scholarly merit, may serve as an indirect instrument of state influence over academia.
+Consequently, critics contend that such politicization undermines the autonomy of scientific inquiry and academic freedom in Poland, blurring the boundary between scholarly achievement and political favor.

 Soviet Union

 In the Soviet Union, scientific research was under strict political control.
 A number of research areas were declared "bourgeois pseudoscience" and forbidden.
-This has led to significant setbacks for the Soviet science, notably in biology due to ban on genetics (see "Lysenkoism") and in computer science, which drastically influenced the Soviet economy and technology.
+This led to significant setbacks for the Soviet science, notably in biology due to ban on genetics (see "Lysenkoism") and in computer science, which drastically influenced the Soviet economy and technology.

 United States

 The General Social Survey (GSS) of 1974 recorded that conservatives had the highest rates of trust in science between the three major political demographics: conservatives, liberals, and moderates.
 This study was repeated annually between 1972 and 1994, and biannually from 1994 until 2010.
 In 2010, when the same study was repeated, conservatives' trust rates had decreased from 49% to 38%, moderates' trust rates from 45% to 40%, and liberals' trust rates staying relatively stable, rising slightly from 48% to 50%.

 The study by Gordon Gauchat, which investigates time trends in the public trust of science in the United States, suggests that the increase of distrust of conservatives can be attributed to two cultural shifts.
 The first was during the post-Reagan era when the New Right emerged, and the second during the G.W.
 Bush era when the NR intensified and conservatives commenced the "war on science".

 Barack Obama and other politicians, since Bush's presidency, have expressed their concerns with the politicization of science in both the public and government sphere.
 In 2011, during his State of the Union speech, Obama discussed his dissatisfaction of the relationships between organized science, private economic interests, and the government.

+A 2024 analysis found that 100 U.S. Representatives and 23 U.S. Senators—23% of the 535 members of Congress—were climate change deniers.
+All were Republicans.